Wanyatta/Balatro-Takanaka/README.md

 4: This should already work, but if not you can check the Penumbra mod config within Balatro and check all the music tracks with Takanaka in their name!

+**If the game crashes on launch and you've followed every prior step, this is likely due to incompatibility with steam modded.
+Trying an older version will likely fix this issue.**